- In New Hampshire, Medicare beneficiaries who struggle to afford their premiums may be eligible for help through a Medicare Savings Program (MSP).

 In New Hampshire, Medicaid for the aged, blind and disabled has different names depending on who is applying:

 - Age 65 or older – Old Age Assistance (OAA)

 - Disabled (age 18 to 64) – Aid to the Permanently and Totally Disabled (APTD)

 - Blind (any age) – Aid to Needy Blind (ANB)

-New Hampshire’s Medicaid spend-down for regular Medicaid for the aged, blind and disabled benefits and LTSS
+New Hampshire’s Medicaid spend-down for Medicaid for the aged, blind and disabled benefits

 In New Hampshire, the Medicaid spend-down is approved in either one or six month increments – and additional coverage periods require new medical expenses to be submitted.

-Income eligibility: The income limit is $591 a month if single and $675 a month if married.
+Income eligibility: The income limit is $591 a month for a one person household and $675 a month for a two person household.
 (This is equal to 58 percent of the federal poverty level.)